CodeGeneration2/ACEOB/README.md

 ## How to Use
 The training prediction code is in the [Training prediction code](https://github.com/CodeGeneration2/Efficient-Code-Generation-with-E-Code/tree/main/Training%20prediction%20code) folder, and the details of how to use it are in the [Training prediction code/README](https://github.com/CodeGeneration2/Efficient-Code-Generation-with-E-Code/blob/main/Training%20prediction%20code/README.md)

 ## Diagrammatic figure
 The diagrammatic figure is in the [Diagrammatic figure](https://github.com/CodeGeneration2/Efficient-Code-Generation-with-E-Code/tree/main/Diagrammatic%20figure) folder.

+## Generated code has been predicted
+The author has trained the model to predict the generated code is in the [Generated code has been predicted](https://github.com/CodeGeneration2/Efficient-Code-Generation-with-E-Code/tree/main/Generated%20code%20has%20been%20predicted) folder.